kr0ma-git/react-notes-app/README.md

 ## Expanding the ESLint configuration

 If you are developing a production application, we recommend using TypeScript with type-aware lint rules enabled.
 Check out the [TS template](https://github.com/vitejs/vite/tree/main/packages/create-vite/template-react-ts) for information on how to integrate TypeScript and [`typescript-eslint`](https://typescript-eslint.io) in your project.

-## This project uses react-icons:

-- npm install react-icons

-## Testing and development:

-- npm run dev

-## NOTE: All credits in regards to the code goes to Chris Blakely on YouTube as this was a code along practice project.
-Project is deployed in GitHub Pages for easy access and usability.